 TACTILE DOME FIELD TRIP.
 SATURDAY APRIL 14 5PM.
 GET ON BOARD.

 The final (and most suddenly unexpected) event in conjunction with Will Brown's current exhibition, Untitled (Black Painting), is a very special visit to the Exploratorium's famed and fabled TACTILE DOME.
-We've worked out a jumbo discount with the Explo, so if you've been putting off this experience forever, now's the time.
+We've worked out a serious discount with the Explo, so if you've been putting off this experience forever, now's the time.

 A chutes-and-ladders odyssey through total darkness inside a geodesic dome furnished with a panoply of hilarious and peculiar tactile sensations, the Tactile Dome is very special and very memorable trip for curious folks of any age.
-Built by artists August Coppola and Carl Day in 1971, the dome was one of the very first commissioned artist-in-residence projects at San Francisco's only museum of science, art, and human perception.
+Built by artists August Coppola and Carl Day in 1971, the dome was one of the very first commissioned artist projects at San Francisco's only museum of science, art, and human perception.

-Check out a few snidbits from the original 1971 press release:
+Some sections of the original 1971 press release:

 "Visitors have compared the experience to being born again, turning yourself inside out head first, being swallowed by a whale, and inevitably, being enfolded in a giant womb."